MS in LDPS Student Affairs Concentration: Portfolio Requirements

 - What did you learn?

 - How has your experience resulted in the improvement of your leadership skills as a college student affairs administrator?

-2. During the final presentation of your portfolio to the faculty, you will be asked to reflect on your professional growth.
-Focus on what you have accomplished and how you know you have expanded your abilities in these areas.
-Develop a strategy for your future to continue to hone your leadership skills.
+- During the final presentation of your portfolio to the faculty, you will be asked to reflect on your professional growth.
+Focus on what you have accomplished and how you have expanded your abilities in the competency areas.
+Be prepared to discuss how you will continue to hone your college student affairs skills.

 Electronic Portfolio Guide/Tutorial